By: Sarah Stone

 I have always, always, always wanted to visit Antarctica.
-One of these days I’ll have enough cash to take an ice breaker ship, but in the meantime, I’ve got photos, stories, and history to check out.
-Here are a few things I’ve found super intriguing about the south pole, and for better or for worse, that influenced my desire to visit one day.
+One of these days I’ll save enough cash to take a cruise there, but in the meantime, photos and stories from others will have to do.
+Here are a few films and stories that have inspired me, and that I hope will do the same for you!

 Oh my gosh, this movie!
-And the not-quite-as-terrible-as-I-thought-it-would-be-but-yeah-still-pretty-terrible prequel from 2011!
-Come on, between that and Alien vs. Predator, Antarctica’s got that whole “Unexplored Terror” vibe to it that’s kind of intriguing.
+Between that and Alien vs. Predator, Antarctica’s got that whole “Unexplored Terror” vibe to it that’s super intriguing.

 The U.S. Antarctic Program